-Under the Copyright Act, authors of literary or musical works (i) incorporated in films; or (ii) sound recordings (which are not part of films) have the right to receive royalties equal to the royalties received by the assignee of such rights for exploitation of their works (other than communication to public of that film in cinema halls).
-These rights cannot be assigned or waived by the right holders (except in favor of legal heirs and copyright societies).
+Under the Copyright Act, authors of literary or musical works (i) incorporated in films; or (ii) sound recordings (which are not part of films) have the right to receive royalties equal to the royalties received by the assignee of such rights for exploitation of their works (other than registration under the Act.
+This interpretation opens the scope of trademark protection to unconventional trademarks like sound marks.
+India follows the NICE Classification of goods and services, which is incorporated in the Schedule to the Trade Marks Rules, 2017 ("New Trade Mark Rules").
+Once the trademark is granted, it gives the proprietor of the registered trademark an exclusive right in relation to that trademark within the territorial jurisdiction of India.
+The flowchart below describes the method of obtaining a trademark in India: